Steps to starting a business

 - Decide on a business structure.
+You may be able to run your business as a sole proprietorship, which doesn't create a legal separation between the business owner and the business.
+Or, you could create a partnership, limited liability company (LLC) or corporation.
 Forming a business entity can offer business owners tax advantages, legal protections against creditors, and may be a requirement for obtaining some types of business financing.

 - Choose a business name.
 Make sure your business name reflects your business activity and isn't owned by someone else.
 You may also want to check whether a website address (for example, www.practicalbusinessskills.com) and social media account names are available for the business name.

 - Register your business.
-You may need to register your business with the regional and national governments.
+You may need to register your business with the federal and state governments.
 You may also need to register with your local government office.

 - Get tax identification numbers.
-Regional and national tax identification numbers allow you to open a business bank account and pay business taxes.
-Visit your regional and national government websites to access the forms needed to request your taxpayer identification numbers; these will be important to have when you file your tax returns.
+State and federal tax identification numbers allow you to open a business bank account and pay business taxes.
+Visit your state and federal government websites to access the forms needed to request your taxpayer identification numbers; these will be important to have when you file your tax returns.

-- Obtain licences and permits.
-Depending on your type of business and where you set up shop, you may need to get local and national licences or permits.
-A small business development centre might be able to offer you free guidance.
+- Obtain licenses and permits.
+Depending on your type of business and where you set up shop, you may need to get local, state and federal licenses or permits.
+A Small Business Development Center might be able to offer you free guidance.

-Once you legally form your business and get all the required licences and permits, you can open shop and start selling your products and services.
+Once you legally form your business and get all the required licenses and permits, you can open shop and start selling your products and services.
 You've done it.
 You're officially a business owner.